zscaler/terraform-provider-zpa/docs/resources/zpa_policy_access_rule_saml.md

 ## Import

-Policy access rule can be imported by using `<POLICY ACCESS RULE ID>` as the import ID.
+Policy Access Rule for Browser Access can be imported by using`<POLICY ACCESS RULE ID>` as the import ID.

 For example: